postgrespro/zson/README.md

 delete from zson_dict where dict_id = 0;
 ```

 In general it's safer to keep old dictionaries just in case.
-A few KB of disk space don't worth the risk of losing data.
+Gaining a few KB of disk space is not worth the risk of losing data.

 ## When it's a time to re-learn?